-Land may be mapped by the Coastal Management SEPP as more than one management area.
-Development controls for all applicable management areas apply according to the hierarchy of controls in clause 18 of the Coastal Management SEPP.
+Land may be mapped under Chapter 2 of this SEPP as within more than one management area.
+Development controls for all applicable management areas apply according to the hierarchy of controls in section 2.15 of this SEPP.

-The Coastal Management Act defines coastal hazards and establishes principle-based management objects for land identified as being a coastal vulnerability area, which is land subject to coastal hazards.
+The Coastal Management Act defines coastal hazards and establishes principle-based management objects for land identified as within the coastal vulnerability area, which is land subject to coastal hazards.
 For example, these objectives include: